top of page

 “Catholic cemeteries are an integral part of the Church's beliefs and rites.
 Normally, Catholics should be buried in the holy ground of their Catholic cemetery.
 Catholics may be buried in cemeteries other than Catholic cemeteries if they have made a request to be buried with members of their families or in a plot purchased when a Catholic cemetery was not reasonably available, or for other good reasons.”
 (Archdiocese of Denver Pastoral Handbook, July 1, 2023, 5.9.5)

-WHAT DOES THE CAHTOLIC CHURCH
+WHAT DOES THE CAtholic CHURCH

 Teach about Burial?